Rohit-R-Bhilare/learn_git/README.md

-# Full git learnig
+# Full git learing
-second change in repo
+second In am editing this file